BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 To enhance the state workforce agencies’ ability to accomplish their goals, statutory roles and responsibilities.

 To be a leading national advocate for workforce development policy and catalyst for system advances.

-- Promote the publicly-funded workforce system and drive the national agenda on workforce development as the voice of state workforce agencies;
+- Promote the publicly-funded workforce system and drive the national agenda on workforce development

 - Lead coordination of local, state and federal officials who have responsibility for the success of the workforce system in meeting employer and job seeker needs;

 - Further the understanding that the core function of the workforce system is to meet employers’ needs for a qualified workforce, to find employment for workers, and to help workers advance their careers; and

 - Advance the states’ role in the workforce system.